ozoncp/ocp-request-api/README.md

 ### Run tests

 To run tests execute `make test` from repository root.
+It wil run the tests and print coverage report.

 ### To build and run with Docker